5 Things Financial Advisors Should Know Before Buying A Book Of Business

 For example, one of the dumbest things I catch "experts" and "gurus" tell aspiring financial advisors is that the solution to their problem is to "make more calls".

 This is so dumb.

 Because if you're not effective at getting clients, increasing the quantity of your ineffective methods only speeds up the pace of failure.
 If you take a sip of spoiled milk and feel sick, slurping down the whole carton isn't the cure.
-When you buy a book of business without a proven marketing system already in place (your own, not the seller's), it's like you're backing up a truck filled with spoiled milk and inserting the hose directly in your mouth.
+When you buy a book of business without a proven marketing system already in place (yours, not the seller's), it's like you're backing up a truck filled with spoiled milk and inserting the hose directly in your mouth.

 If this article helps just one advisor, I've done my job.